ytree-project/ytree/doc/source/Developing.rst

 To build a new frontend, you will need to make frontend-specific subclasses for a few components.
 The easiest way to do this is to start with a blank ``Arbor`` subclass first.
-Create a sample script that loads your data with :func:`~ytree.arbor.load`, prints the number of trees, and queries some fields.
+Create a sample script that loads your data with :func:`~ytree.data_structures.load`, prints the number of trees, and queries some fields.
 Within the base classes, the necessary functions will raise a ``NotImplementedError`` if you have not added them yet.
 Keep running your script and implementing